carbonplan/ndpyramid/docs/install.md

 # Installation

-`ndpyramid` can be installed in three ways:
+Ndpyramid can be installed in three ways:

 Using the [conda](https://conda.io) package manager that comes with the Anaconda/Miniconda distribution: